A Mac app to see, editand switch every.env file you own

 - Prod tab is masked and clearly marked

-- Reveal one value at a time
+- Masked by default · reveal one at a time · panic-hide shortcut

-- Live warning when a .env is staged
+- Warns before a .env is committed

 Import from your cloud.